LearnersGuild/learning-os/game/rule-book.md

 ### Value Stats

 Value Stats reflect the degree to which the player demonstrates certain values *through their behavior*.
-If Skill Stats are a measure of *where* the player has travelled, and *what* they have acquired along the way in terms of experience and abilities, Value Stats reflect *how* the player is traveling and traversing the game terrain.
+If Skill Stats are a measure of *where* the player has travelled, and *what* they have acquired along the way in terms of experience and abilities, Value Stats reflect *how the player is behaving* while  traveling and traversing the game terrain.

 Value Stats are always expressed through a collection observable and verifiable behaviors (Behavior Set).